markusveidahl/ExportScript/README.md

 8. Once done, go to the Intune AutoPilot panel and click "import", then select the CSV file in the "Import" folder.
 ```
-The script is written in a way to bypass any potential errors, let's hope it works for you as well.
+The script is written in a way to bypass any potential errors.

 This script uses some code from "Get-WindowsAutoPilotInfo.ps1" by Michael Niehaus (https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo/1.6)